 The Quick and Lethal

 While survival is never guaranteed in a true SHTF situation, you must be on guard against all possible threats, not just the big, scary unknown duration mega-disasters that re-shape the fabric of society.
 Smaller, everyday accidents and mishaps can just as easily usher you off the mortal coil and into the afterlife before, during or after the onset of a “real” disaster.

 What am I talking about?
-Well, you might consider the wham-that-just-happened suddenness of something like a car accident, industrial or chemical mishap, plane crash, or fall from a high place.
+Well, you might consider the wham-that-just-happened suddenness of something like a car accident, an industrial or chemical mishap, a plane crash, or a fall from a high place.
 All common, all happening everywhere and seemingly all the time.

 Any of them can easily snuff out your life as quick as you can blink.
 So long and thanks for playing.
 No time to react, and very little you can do if you are caught in the wrong place and the wrong time.

 The Slow and Deadly

 Some threats strike slowly, almost gently, until it is too late.
 Some, while frighteningly lethal, are courteous enough to furnish ample warning prior to their arrival.
 They might even be predictable.

 Threats in this category include massive and slow moving storm systems, be they tropical hurricanes, Great Plains thunderstorms, or polar blizzards.

 Rising floodwaters do not burst the banks of a river instantly.
 The boiling undercurrents of societal unrest and conflict will percolate for sometime before uncorking in a spasm of rioting and mob violence.
 The steady approach of an insatiable and uncontainable wildfire is similarly sluggish, compared to other disasters, at least.

 This “slow and steady” nature can make a foolish prepper overly confident in their reaction timetable, or lead to a wait-and-see hoping against hope that it will peter out, go around, stop or otherwise expire before forcing one’s hand.
 This is a dangerous level of complacency.